-With the massive Last Dance documentary airing throughout the month of Taurus for the aptly named Bulls, the timing is appropriate to perform an in-depth astrological analysis of Michael Jordan.
+With the massive Last Dance documentary airing throughout the month of Taurus for the aptly named Bulls, the timing seems appropriate for an in-depth astrological analysis of Michael Jordan.
 Jordan’s impact on our culture is undeniable and it would be hard to discuss anything from the 90’s without addressing the influence he had on this decade.
-While his legacy is so ubiquitous that it is challenging to come up with something that hasn’t already been written by other writers and critics, there doesn’t appear to be much astrological analysis on him.
-This surprising and as a Chicago native, I’m happy to let his birth chart speak for itself.
+While his legacy is so ubiquitous that it is challenging to come up with something that hasn’t already been written, there doesn’t appear to be much astrological analysis on him.
+This is surprising and as a Chicago native, I’m happy to let his birth chart speak for itself.
 Hopefully, the insights will match up closely to his reputation.[i]

 Air Jordan, His Airness

 Normally, any astrological analysis should begin with a review of the ascendant, but Jordan’s widely used nicknames (above) can’t be ignored and their correlation with his Aquarian Sun is unmistakable.
 The Sun represents the core of an individual.
 Their life force, essence, ego.
 And, of the three signs within the air elemental triplicity, Aquarius represents the fixed quality or nature of the element.
 As such, it tends to concretize and make solid or permanent the things associated with it.

 Additionally, Jordan’s Sun is in opposition to the Uranus and placed within the 9th house.
 With Uranus’ archetypal association with innovation and ground breaking achievements, its opposition to Jordan’s Sun is a major indicator of Jordan’s need to be different, unique and define himself in ways that no other athlete had done.